billbillbilly/billbillbilly/README.md

 - 💬 I usually make some methods I used in my research as R or Python packages
 - 😄 The most exciting moment in making a package is drawing the logo
 - 💻 I use pytorch/LLMs/VLMs for my research projects
-- 🎨 I do generative design with Python and JavaScript sometimes
+- 🎨 I do generative design with Python and JavaScript sometimes.
+I also made some funny video games using C# with Unity
 - 🎮 I am a big fan of the Nintendo game console (Gameboy Advance, 3DS, and Switch).
-I also made some funny video games using C# with Unity
-- ⚡ I am playing Yu-Gi-Oh!
-Master Duel and Maplestory
+- ⚡ I like playing Pokémon, Starcraft 2, and Yu-Gi-Oh!
+But I am playing Mario Kart recently LOL

 <!--
 <a href="https://github.com/billbillbilly/billbillbilly">